A Brief History of Arts Northwest

 Arts Northwest is a unique partnership organization that has been serving presenters and artists for over 35 years.
 It has its roots in Oregon’s N.W.
 Booking Conference and in Washington's "SWAP" (State of Washington Arts Presenters).
 Leslie Alexander Tuomi was the Oregon Arts Commission staff member who developed the Northwest Booking Conference

 Arts Northwest Conference (Formerly the NW Booking Conference).
 In 1983 the Oregon Arts Commission organized the Northwest’s first booking conference.
 It also published Oregon on Tour, a juried roster of Oregon performing companies.
-The showcases at the Oregon booking conferences featured Oregon companies but usually included other companies from Washington, Idaho and British Columbia.
+The showcases at the Oregon booking conferences featured Oregon companies but usually included other companies from Washington, Idaho, and British Columbia.
 The conference was attended by presenters from Oregon, Washington, and Idaho as well as artists and management from these and other states.

 State of Washington Arts Presenters (SWAP) only had about 20-30 members from throughout Washington.
 It was the first arts consortium in the Western United States.
 New England Arts Presenters was the first in the US.
 The organization became a model for the West and the United States.
 In the early years SWAP coordinated with the Oregon Booking Conference; but also had close ties with Pacific Contact, the Western Canadian booking conference.
-The evolution of SWAP to Arts Northwest over all the years has been member driven and as a result, very successful.
+The evolution of SWAP to Arts Northwest over all the years has been member-driven and as a result, very successful.
 Early on it was realized that there was a true need for presenters to work together to assemble tours and negotiate fees.

 We can thank the National Endowment for the arts for funding the expansion of SWAP into SWAP Northwest, which included presenters from Oregon, Washington, and Idaho.
-One of the first presenter networking events took place in Lake Wilderness, outside of Seattle in the early 1980's.
+One of the first presenter networking events took place in Lake Wilderness, outside of Seattle in the early 1980s.
 This event connected presenters provided the first ANW mentor opportunities and created expanded tours for artists.
-Pioneers from those first years include (but not limited to) people like Sylvia Hunt (Caldwell, ID), Eli Ashley (Yakima, WA), Marilyn Sabella (Sandpoint, ID), Janet Bradley (Vancouver, WA) and others.
+Pioneers from those first years include (but are not limited to) people like Sylvia Hunt (Caldwell, ID), Eli Ashley (Yakima, WA), Marilyn Sabella (Sandpoint, ID), Janet Bradley (Vancouver, WA), and others.

 SWAP TO PNWAP.
 In the late 1980s, SWAP Northwest became known as Pacific Northwest Arts Presenters or PNWAP.

-Marilyn Sabella as Idaho Commission on the Arts Chair convened and chaired a tri-state task force to explore the possibility of having a booking conference which was supported by all three state arts agencies to service the three-state region.
+Marilyn Sabella as Idaho Commission on the Arts Chair convened and chaired a tri-state task force to explore the possibility of having a booking conference that was supported by all three state arts agencies to service the three-state region.
 The booking conference as we now know it was born with the support of Idaho, Washington, and Oregon Arts Commissions.
 As a result, in 1991, the conference, now known as the ARTS NORTHWEST BOOKING CONFERENCE, started rotating between the three states to a variety of cities.

 Artists/agents become full voting members.
 In 1994 (1995?) the organization voted to bring artists members into full membership and changed the organization's name to Arts Northwest to reflect that evolution.
 For the first time, artists and presenters from all three states sat on the board of directors together.
 The inclusion of artists and managers mirrored the national trend towards inclusiveness of the entire field.
 The successful inclusion of the three-state region also made sense in terms of the touring market and fiscal efficiency for staff and conferences.
 It is still a successful model because it meets its members' needs.